raspberrypilearning/coder-html-css-lessons/Lesson-2/student-instructions-2.md

 2. Or to the Coder number given to you by your teacher. e.g. `http://coder01.local/` or `http://coder02.local/`

-3. Once connected you will see a screen asking you to setup a password to protect your server.
-With your partner set a password. *Note: You will need to make sure that you remember your password every lesson, or your work will be lost.
-Why not use the RPi default password `raspberry`*
+3. Once connected you may get a security certifcate warning screen, click it is ok to proceed.
+Then will see a screen asking you to type a password.
+Use the password that you setup during th first lesson.
+E.g. raspberry.

+4. Load your project page fromthe last lesson by clicking on the project icon.

 ### Make a New Coder Webpage